ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 a cruder estimate of the ELBO.
-This is known as Adversarial Variational Bayes [#mescheder2017]_, and is an important line of recent research that extends the applicability of variational inference to arbitrarily expressive implicit probabilistic models [#tran2017]_.
+This is known as Adversarial Variational Bayes [#mescheder2017]_, and is an important line of recent research that extends the applicability of variational inference to arbitrarily expressive implicit probabilistic models with intractable likelihoods [#tran2017]_.

 Footnotes
 =========